 I think this over.
 Everything that Mai just said was also true on my side.
 But, if Mai's my best friend than what are you to me, Shizuru?
 You always encouraged me to open up and I wouldn't be the person I was if it wasn't for you.
 But the rapport we have is different from what I have with Mai.
 With you, it seems like nothing is easy.
 So…what are you to me?

 There's this memory I have of you that I cling deeply to, Shizuru.
 Back when we first met and you forcefully inserted yourself into my life, I asked you why you bothered with me.

 "It's because I like you, we're friends aren't we?"
 The way that you said it was so carefree and honest—just like how Mai said it seconds ago.
-The simplicity of your statement had startled me because I was unused to anyone's kindness, but I liked it because of how simple it seemed.
-But now things are different.
-What's between us is no longer carefree, honest, or simple.
-The secrets that we hid from each other have caused us to move farther and farther away from each other until we are what we are now.
-We can't hold a conversation without it turning uncomfortable.
+The simplicity of your statement had startled me because I was unused to anyone's kindness and I liked it because of how easy it all seemed.
+I know things are different between us now, but I can't let go of that moment and what it means to me.

 When I look up, I see that Mai is peering at me with concern.